Amman Travel Information

-Electrical current is 220 volts AC, 50Hz.
-European two-pin plugs are the most common and occasionally UK flat three-pin plugs.
+Electrical current is 220 volts, 50Hz.
+European two-pin plugs are most common, though occasionally UK flat three-pin plugs are used.

 Arabic is the official language, but English is understood by most people involved in the tourist industry and by middle to upper class Jordanians.

 Inoculations are not required unless travelling from an area infected with yellow fever, in which case a certificate will be requested on arrival.
 Although not necessary, it is recommended that a vaccination for typhoid be had before travel to Jordan, except for short-term business travellers who restrict their meals to major restaurants and hotels.
 It is advisable to drink bottled water, which is cheap and widely available, although better hotels have their own water filtering systems.
 Medical services are good throughout the country with clinics, hospitals and medical centres in every city or village, and many doctors in the larger towns or cities speak English.
 Most hospitals are privately owned.
 Travellers should carry their own prescription medicines and medical insurance is recommended.